tuckyeah/sql-references-join/README.md

 ### Lab : Create a Foreign Key

-Write SQL code inside `alter_table/pets.sql` that adds an owner reference to the pets table.
+Write SQL code inside the various script files that adds an owner reference to the pets table.
+You will need to repeat many of the steps we have just performed in order to do this.

 ---